tc39/proposal-operator-overloading/README.md

   return obj;
 }
 ```
 The reason that this would modify the existing instance is that `SubClass` would put operator overloading behavior on whatever is returned from the super constructor, and that super constructor returns the existing object!
-Even if you don't use `with operators from`, there is suddenly different behavior when using operators on the object (throwing exceptions).
+Even if you don't use `@use: operators`, there is suddenly different behavior when using operators on the object (throwing exceptions).

 Let's avoid this level of dynamic-ness, and make the language more predictable by keeping it a static, unchange-able property of an object whether it overloads operators or not.